SahilArvind/EasyPCA/README.md

 # EasyPCA
-A tool for running and visualising population genetics PCAs quickly. <br />
-Works on both Linux and Windows.
+A tool for running and visualising population genetics PCAs quickly.
+It works on both Linux and Windows.
 Use EasyPCA_lin.c/EasyPCA_lin.exe on Linux and EasyPCA_win.c/EasyPCA_win.exe on Windows. <br />

 ## Installation